gilstero/EmoryExchange/README.md

 ### **Tutoring Services**
 - Students can sign up as tutors or seek tutoring help beyond what Emory University provides.
-- Reviews and ratings help identify top tutors.
-- Verified tutors can earn money for their services.
+- Verified tutors can offer their services, either paid or pro bono.

 ### **Marketplace Exchange**
 - Buy, sell, or trade items exclusively within the Emory community.
 - Categories include textbooks, furniture, electronics, and more.
-- In-app messaging and payment integration for secure transactions.

 ### **Service Sharing**
 - Post and find services such as ridesharing, tech assistance, and more.